mac-comp127/critters/README.md

 Today's lab is a bit of silly fun in the name of practicing graphics programming.

+**Note to instructor:** When you setup the repos for the Critters lab, make sure that students have push access.

 **When you get started, do not fork this repository.
 Clone the original repository directly.**

 This project provides a framework for building little critters that wander around the screen.